NCAR/python-tutorial/source/tutorials/beginner.rst

    A conda environment is a directory that contains a collection of packages or libraries that you would like installed and accessible for this workflow.
-   Type conda create --name , the name of your project, here that is :code:`python_tutorial`, and then specify that you are using python to create a virtual environment for this project.
+   Type :bash:`conda create --name` and the name of your project, here that is :code:`python_tutorial`, and then specify that you are using python to create a virtual environment for this project.